 - any salary sacrifice contributions

-The cap on non-concessional contributions is $150,000 per year or $450,000 over three years.
+The cap on non-concessional contributions is $100,000 per year or $300,000 over three years (provided certain conditions are met).
 Non-concessional contributions which count towards your cap include:

 Information about the tax implications of going over the caps can be found on the ATO’s website under Super contributions - too much super can mean extra tax.